|Space astrometry at Lund Observatory

 During more than two decades, researchers at Lund Observatory participated

 in the ESA space astrometry mission

 first in the planning and execution of the science data reductions, and

 then in the utilization of the space data in stellar and galactic research.

-Since 1995 we are strongly involved in the development of galactic census
+Since 1995 we are strongly involved in the galactic census

 project Gaia, a cornerstone

-mission within the ESA science programme, targeted for launch in December 2013.
+mission within the ESA science programme, launched in December 2013 and in nominal operation

 Gaia Science Team